Partition intra- and inter-observer uncertainty (replicate-based)

 object (i.e., in the same file), with each replicate represented

-as its own track entry.
+as its own trackway entry.
 Do not split replicates across multiple

 files/objects, as track_param(data) and metadata